Monitor Requests

 reasoning_mode | off (default), hybrid, or thinking | Whether to use reasoning mode for monitoring. |

-policy_id | string | Specify a custom policy ID to use for monitoring instead of the default policies.
-Specifying a policy ID handles the type of monitoring and categories automatically. |
+policy_id | string | Specify a policy ID to use for monitoring.
+Required. |

 Reasoning mode